JGarza189/genome-utilities/Scripts/README.md

 ### generate.reverse.complement.sh

-Script to generate the reverse complement of a FASTA file and outputs the results as a new FASTA file.
+Generates the reverse complement of a FASTA file and outputs the results as a new FASTA file.

 #### Usage: